DataSorcerer/NLP-Spell-Checker/README.md

 **3. Task 3:** Find correction candidates
 **4. Task 4:** Build a rudimentary spell checker (Baseline version)
 **5. Task 5:** Evaluation of baseline performance
-**6. Task 6:** Develop an enhanced spell checker with NLP features like:
+**6. Task 6:** Develop an enhanced spell checker
+**7. Task 7:** Evaluation of enhanced spell checker

+The spell checker is enhanced with following NLP techniques:
   - Handling *Named Entities*
   - Word Contractions (I'll/ can't/ etc.)
   - Consider word collocations with external corpus
   - Good-Turing and Kneser–Ney smoothing
   - Linear interpolation of trigrams, bigrams and unigrams
-**7. Task 7:** Evaluation of enhanced spell checker

 The final enhanced spell checker algorithm is around **<font color="blue">91.23 % accurate</font>** in spelling correction task.
 Morever, it uses smoothing and interpolation techniques that have ***lower perplexity*** than the original algorithm